 As the world becomes more environmentally friendly, the popularity and demand for electric vehicles have also increased.
-A common question for those new to electric vehicles is whether EVs have gears?
-Now, I don’t mean the gears you’ll find in a wristwatch or those you accidentally crunch trying to use a manual gear box and clutch after years of driving an automatic car.
+A common question for those new to electric vehicles is whether electric cars have gears.
+Now, I don’t mean the gears you’ll find in a wristwatch or those you accidentally crunch trying to use a manual gearbox and clutch after years of driving an automatic car.

 The younger generation, which has only ever known the automatic drive train in a petrol vehicle, trying to explain how to drive a manual gearbox is like trying to explain the Theory of Relativity to someone interested in the recipe of German Strudel Cake.
 So, do electric cars have gears?
 The simple answer is yes and no. How’s that for clarity?

 The basics of gears in traditional vehicles

 In a traditional internal combustion engine, the gears are used to control the power and torque of an engine, which in turn affects the vehicle’s speed.
 The gearbox helps to keep a car operating at the ideal speed, whether in traffic or on the highway.
 Most modern petrol cars have an automatic gearbox and some performance models or vintage cars need the driver to manually shift the gears, by using the clutch.